 Causes of affecting the immune system

-The immune system is at the same time adversely affected by malnutrition, and heavy exposure to toxins in the air.
-Also from an increasing number of chemicals in our food, water and air, including petrochemicals, formaldehyde, perfumes, cleaning liquids.
+The immune system is at the same time adversely affected by malnutrition and heavy exposure to toxins in the air.
+Also from an increasing number of chemicals in our food, water, and air, including petrochemicals, formaldehyde, perfumes, cleaning liquids.
 More than 10,000 chemicals have been added to food, just as they did not exist 100 years ago.
 A toxin, Gliotoxin, disrupts the immune system by inactivating the enzymatic systems, produces free radicals, comes into contact with leukocyte DNA and is Cytotoxic.
-The resulting reduced resistance can not only cause a general sense of ill health, but can also allow it to develop in the respiratory, digestive and other systems.
-Such “allergies” can in turn cause nose, throat, ear, bladder and intestinal tract and develop infection.
+The resulting reduced resistance can not only cause a general sense of ill health but can also allow it to develop in the respiratory, digestive and other systems.
+Such “allergies” can in turn cause nose, throat, ear, bladder, and intestinal tract and develop the infection.